-Discover chromium - mining
+Discover chrome - mining

 Early mining of chromite was on a small-scale and was relatively straightforward from outcrops or to shallow depths followed by hand sorting.

 With the increased demand, conventional open-pit mining and mechanical underground mining became necessary.
 Underground mining of stratiform deposits is most often required but can be particularly difficult due to the narrow seam thickness (less than 1.5m), weathering close to surface and faulting.
 Open-pit mining is generally applied to the podiform ores at first but this progresses to underground mining as deeper levels of the deposit are reached.
 Weathering through serpentinisation and faulting are often encountered.

 Historically, there was sufficient high-grade metallurgical ore to meet demand but with the rapid growth of the stainless and other alloy steel industries, the much larger reserves of the lower grade, higher iron, ores have had to be exploited.

 Reserves are defined as proven in-situ tonnages, while resources are estimated additional tonnages.